FREQUENTLY ASKED QUESTIONS

 The TV shows "Obsessed," "Hoarders," and "Monk" and the movies, "The Aviator" and "As Good As It Gets," depict OCD sufferers, but are very oversimplified.
 Reality TV shows like "Hoarders" are frankly exploitive.

-Dr. Brodsky is featured in another book for teenage readers, Anxiety: It Happened To Me, about many types of anxiety, including OCD.
+Dr. Brodsky is featured in another book for teenage readers, Anxiety: It Happened To Me: The Ultimate Teen Guide about many types of anxiety, including OCD.
 It's written from the first person experiences of actual teens who suffered and recovered from anxiety.

 Another book edited by Dr. Brodsky coming out in the near future is An Idiot's Guide to Cognitive Behavioral Therapy.
-This covers a broader number of conditions that are helped by CBT.
+This covers OCD, Panic, Social Anxiety, and many other conditions that are helped by CBT.